 About that time Herod the king... killed James the brother of John with the sword and when he saw it pleased the Jews, he proceeded to arrest Peter also.

-Dear Lord, help me not to forget the faith and courage of believers like James, but to be ready to follow them.
+Dear Lord, help me not to forget the faith and courage of believers like James, but to be ready to be like them.
 Amen.